conradakunga/Blog/_posts/2020-11-23-http-redirects-using-httpclient.md

 1. Change how we are making the request - rather than make a request for content, we make a raw request using [GetAsync](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient.getasync?view=net-5.0) rather than [GetStringAsync](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient.getstringasync?view=net-5.0)

-   The difference is `GetAsync` returns a `HttpResponse`, which we want to examine, rather than `GetStringAsync` which returns the response content as a `string`.
+   The difference is `GetAsync` returns a `HttpResponse` object, which we want to examine, rather than `GetStringAsync` which returns the response content as a `string`.

 2. Instruct the `HttpClient` that we are interested in just the headers, and not the body.
 This is done using an overload of the `GetAsync` method.